Lower School (K-4th) FAQs

-A: Yes.
-Micro-schools are often defined as schools of less than 150 students, with small class sizes and a reduced in-school schedule.
+A: Micro-schools are often defined as schools of less than 150 students, with small class sizes and a reduced in-school schedule.
 Some experts believe that micro-schools could be the next big trend in education.
-Trendy or not, we know that the model works!
+Trendy or not, we know the model works!
 We began in 2011 as DC’s first micro-school, and we’ve seen the positive results first-hand.

 Q: Is CHLG a certified University-Model® school?

 A: We are currently in the process of becoming certified as a University-Model® school (there are approximately 90 U-M® schools across the country).
 The University-Model® combines the best attributes of traditional schooling with the best attributes of homeschooling and integrates them into one model.
 The result is a quality, cost-effective, college-preparatory education that utilizes one of the strongest indicators for long term academic success, parent involvement.
 In addition to this, the model also provides parents with more time to impart their own faith and values to their children.